History of Lisbon: First Republic

 On 5 October 1910, Portugal became a republic, ending a monarchy that had endured since the 12th century.

 The period of the First Portuguese Republic (1910–1926) was marked by strife and political violence in Lisbon: under a little less than 16 years of republican government, there would be 45 changes of government.

 Although the political environment was tense across Europe, with terrorist attacks and riots in even the most developed countries, the situation was more critical in Portugal, with economic and financial havoc.
 This was a time of upheavals, locally and nationally.
 The old Republican Party would not survive the creation of the Republic; factions quickly developed between groups within the party and formed new organizations.
 There was a succession of general strikes (now legal), demonstrations, gunfire exchanges, and even bombings in the streets of Lisbon; the Republican political class was divided on how to handle the situation.
 In 1912 the monarchists exploited discontent with liberal laws imposed by the Republicans in the north, and launched a coup that failed.
 In 1916, after Portugal interned German ships in Lisbon, Germany declared war on Portugal.

 In 1918 the Spanish flu descended on the city, killing many thousands and worsening the situation of the workers, who then revolted several times.
 Sidónio Pais, the military leader and politician was murdered in central Lisbon on 14 December 1918.

-As the city's population grew during this period, it continued to expand northward into the broad expanse above Pombal Square and Parque Eduardo VII known as “Avenidas Novas", which became the heart of the fashionable part of Lisbon, where the nouveau riche upper middle class built its grand new residences.
+As the city's population grew during this period, it continued to expand northward into the broad expanse above Pombal Square and Edward VII Park known as “Avenidas Novas", which became the heart of the fashionable part of Lisbon, where the nouveau riche upper middle class built its grand new residences.
 This growth was part of the vision of engineer Frederico Ressano Garcia, with wide streets having tree-lined walkways in the middle, although the street grid was laid out unevenly as the area developed.
 The façades of the multi-story mansard-roofed buildings were topped by sculptures and painted in the traditional residential colors of the city: yellow, pink and light blue, presenting a characteristic appearance that remains its most visible face.
 Nearly all of them were built by speculators and small contractors, mostly originating from the city of Tomar, and known colloquially as patos bravos (wild ducks).
 Some of the new buildings were constructed in haste with little concern for safety, leading to several landslides and fatal accidents in the following years.

 The First Republic ended in 1926, well into the 20th century, when the anti-democratic conservative right (still led for the most part by the descendants of the old nobility in northern Portugal and the Catholic Church) finally took power after two attempts in 1925, leading eventually to the development of a new ideology and authoritarian government under the leadership of António de Oliveira Salazar.
 This was the beginning of the Estado Novo, centred in Lisbon.